FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/usage.rst

 .. note::

     If you are not using Twig, then it is no problem.
-What you need is to add the two JavaScript files above loaded at some point in your web page.
+What you need is the two JavaScript files above loaded at some point in your web page.